rnauber/pipepanic-android/README.md

 Sometimes you are forced to use subpar materials for your plumbing job.
 In the difficulty settings " medium" to "very hard" you have to use pipes with an increasing likelihood of breakage.
 So replace the broken pipes and claim extra money from the manufacturer when they are flooded.

+Or you prefer not to rush, and disable the automatic flooding.

 ## Scoring